-Gastroesophageal reflux disease (GERD) is a long-term condition where acid from the stomach comes up into the esophagus.
+Gastroesophageal reflux disease (GERD) is a long-term condition in which acid from the stomach comes up into the esophagus.
 It can lead to heartburn and other symptoms.

-This page covers information about the symptoms, causes, diagnosis, and treatment of GERD.
+This article covers information about the symptoms, causes, diagnosis, and treatment of GERD.

 - Stomach acid that washes up into the esophagus can cause dangerous tissue damage.

 - Maintaining a moderate weight, quitting smoking, and avoiding certain foods can help reduce the risk of GERD.

 - Treating GERD may involve the use of proton pump inhibitors (PPIs), antacids, and other medications, as well as lifestyle changes.

 The most common symptoms of GER and GERD are heartburn and regurgitation.
 Other possible symptoms

 - water brash (excess saliva mixed with stomach acid)

 - globus sensation (the sensation of a lump in one’s throat)